skawaguchi/league-homework/README.md

 - Used this mini-project to try out development with the latest React, Redux, Babel, Webpack, ESLint, Enzyme, and Sinon.
 - Deeper dive into using Jest ()but avoided mocking in it where possible).
 - Used Chance.js for automated [fuzzing](http://searchsecurity.techtarget.com/definition/fuzz-testing).
 - Committed to Github as I would a real project so the reviewer could get a sense of my commit style (semantic git comments, attempted cohesion, mostly working patch commits, etc.).
+- I did this to show some authenticity to my efforts.
+It was also frankly really nice to have an isolated coding problem to solve and have fun with.

 ## Prerequisites to Run the Application
 This application prefers that you have `yarn` installed.
 If not, see the [installation instructions](https://yarnpkg.com/en/docs/install).You may also use normal `npm install`, which is bundled with node, but the app was developed with `yarn` in mind.

-This application is developed using Node 6.11.x.
-To switch between versions you're best off using `nvm`.
-It should run fine on other versions, but it's better to match the one this was developed on.
+This application was developed using Node 6.11.1 on Mac OS.
+I haven't tested this on a Windows machine, so I'm not sure it'll run properly there.
+To switch between versions you're best off using [`nvm`](https://github.com/creationix/nvm).
+It _should_ run fine on other versions, but you never know so if you can, please try to replicate the environment.

 ## Installing the Application
 Run `nvm use` to use the correct version of Node for this application.